St Asaph Cathedral Choir

 Boy trebles are admitted to the choir from age 7 and continue until their voices break.

-We are always pleased to hear from parents of any prospective child (boy or girl) interested in joining one of our Cathedral Choirs.
-Audition is through an informal voice trial.
+We are always pleased to hear from parents of any prospective boy or girl interested in joining the Cathedral Choir.